 Auditing Your Grubhub Commission

 Because Grubhub’s commission is split across multiple line items, auditing your payout statements requires more attention than with platforms that charge a single bundled rate.
 Each payout statement should show the marketplace commission, delivery fee, marketing premium charges, Grubhub+ subsidy deductions, payment processing fees, and any refund adjustments separately.
-For a line-by-line explanation of every charge on your Grubhub statement, see our guide on how to read a Grubhub statement.
+For a line-by-line explanation of every charge on your Grubhub statement, see our guide on how to read a Grubhub statement, and for a walk-through of how Grubhub payouts actually arrive each week — deposit timing, deduction order, and reconciliation tips — see our Grubhub payout explainer.

 The most common audit issue is marketing premium charges that exceed what the restaurant agreed to, or delivery fees applied to orders that should have been classified as pickup.
 For a step-by-step process for checking your delivery platform statements, see our guide on how to audit delivery platform fees, or the Grubhub-specific workflow in our guide on how to reconcile Grubhub statements.